 Eventually, coffee was monopolized by the Arabs and Dutch, then plantations began in the East Indies, Haiti, Suriname, Antilles, French Guiana, and finally Brazil.

-For a more in-depth history of coffee, check out Jerilee Wei's History of Coffee in the New World.
+For a more in-depth history of coffee, check out the National Coffee Association (NCA) History of Coffee.

 Espresso is coffee in a highly concentrated form.
 Espresso is actually the name of the extraction method but many people use the term to refer to the actual drink.